"True story…

 Completely stunned yet overjoyed, the hitter gets up… cleans the dirt off his uniform… and he peacefully jogs passed second-base, then passes third, and as he makes his way to homeplate, the world sees the biggest smile this man has ever made in his entire baseball career.
 The crowd goes wild as they cheer.
 He finally makes it Home.

-The man failed to see he made a homerun because his fears and insecurities blinded him from what he thought was impossible: Winning.
+___________________________________________________________________________________The man failed to see he made a homerun because his fears and insecurities blinded him from what he thought was impossible: Winning.
 He was so used to being handicapped by his weight, other people’s perceptions, and his past performances, that he couldn’t even imagine doing better than just okay.

 Sometimes I think a lot of us go through life like this…